Inneren12/ARWeld/docs/MODULES.md

 ### feature:scanner

-**Status:** 📋 Planned (Sprint 2)
+**Status:** 🚧 In progress (S2-01 CameraX preview ready; decoding arrives in S2-02)

 **Description:**
-Barcode/QR code scanning with camera.
+Barcode/QR code scanning with CameraX preview surface exposed to Compose.
+The scanner module owns camera setup and permission handling so navigation modules can remain thin.

 **Key Responsibilities:**
-- CameraX preview with code detection overlay
+- CameraX preview with lifecycle-aware binding
-- Integrate MLKit Barcode Scanner or ZXing
+- Integrate MLKit Barcode Scanner or ZXing (planned for S2-02)
 - Resolve scanned code to WorkItem (via `ResolveWorkItemUseCase`)
 - Navigate to WorkItemSummary if found, or show "Not Found" dialog